leafsphp/hana/apps/docs/src/docs/store/state.md

 };
 ```

 The `useStore()` hook can also be used to set and get the entire state object.
 This is useful when you need to access multiple values from the state object.
+To do this, you can call `useStore()` without any arguments.
+This will return an array with the state object and a function that can be used to set the state object.

 ```jsx{4}
 import { useStore } from '@hanabira/store';